 This is despite the fact that Scottish Planning Policy consultation responses showed a two to one majority in favour of strengthened protection for wild land through the Core Areas of Wild Land map and strong wording in NPF3 and the SPP to make clear policy protection.
+(SNH consultation published January 2014 has shown an increase in support to 4:1)

-Of the 110 submissions supporting the wild land map, the vast majority came from Scotland, and included environmentalists, charities, businesses, local authorities, community groups, professional bodies and individuals.
+Of the 329 submissions to the latest consultation supporting the wild land map, the vast majority came from Scotland, and included environmentalists, charities, businesses, local authorities, community groups, professional bodies and individuals.

-Of the fewer than 50 submissions opposing wild land, almost all were from businesses with a financial interest in exploiting Scotland's wild land - two thirds of them from outside Scotland, and one third multinational corporations from outside the UK.
+Of the 59 submissions opposing wild land, the majority were from businesses with a financial interest in exploiting Scotland's wild land - two thirds of them from outside Scotland, and one third multinational corporations from outside the UK.